-Champlain College is designated as a National Center of Academic Excellence in Cyber Defense Education (NCAE-C) by the National Security Agency (NSA).
+Champlain College is designated as a National Center of Academic Excellence (CAE) in Cyber institution by the National Security Agency (NSA).

-First designated in 2007 and subsequently renewed, Champlain is proud to hold NCAE-C status.
+First designated in 2007 and subsequently renewed, Champlain is proud to hold a Cyber Defense (CAE-CD) designation.
 Our cybersecurity course content, curriculum, and practices meet the criteria established by the NSA and its federal partners, which include the FBI and the Department of Defense Office of the Chief Information Officer.

 The goal of the NCAE program is to ultimately strengthen our national information infrastructure by promoting higher education and research in cyber defense.
 The designated institutions are active participants in setting a high standard for cybersecurity education and producing confident professionals who have extensive cyber defense expertise.

-You can learn more at the NSA's Centers of Academic Excellence web page.
+Learn more at the NSA's Centers of Academic Excellence webpage

 The Champlain College Cybersecurity Advisory Board is a volunteer body of external experts that provides input on curriculum, research, outreach, advocacy, and emerging trends.
 The board reviews educational objectives, learning outcomes, and guidance on preparing students for the evolving cybersecurity workforce.
 It also evaluates the quality and scope of students' experiential learning and internship opportunities.
 Board members represent a wide range of industry sectors.
 Additional information about the board can be requested by contacting Adam Goldstein.